• Skip to Content

 Nature of the Program

-The Davis College of Agriculture, Natural Resources, and Design offers graduate studies leading to the degree of doctor of philosophy in agricultural sciences with a major in Animal and Food Science.
+The Davis College of Agriculture and Natural Resources offers graduate studies leading to the degree of doctor of philosophy in Animal, Food, and Nutrition Sciences.
 The objective of the degree program is to provide doctoral students an opportunity to study and conduct research with faculty in areas of excellence within the college.
-Students entering this program may select research and classes in areas of emphasis including: agricultural biochemistry, animal nutrition, animal physiology, and production management.
+Students entering this program may select research and classes in areas of emphasis including: agricultural biochemistry, animal nutrition, animal physiology, human nutrition, and production management.

 Faculty